Exercise Programs

 Custom exercises

-Custom exercises become available everywhere the built-in library is — exercise search, program builder, substitutions.
+Custom exercises become available everywhere the built-in library is: exercise search, program builder, substitutions, and the workout logger.
+They search by name and filter by muscle and equipment just like built-in exercises.

 Assigning a program